 "A photographer traveling with Tom, Astro and T.J. on a routine mission requests to take close-up pictures of a nearby comet with disastrous results."

-On this day in 1955, Science Fiction Theatre aired "Marked 'Danger.'"
+On this day in 1955 (in the U.S.), Science Fiction Theatre aired "Marked 'Danger.'"
 This served as the eleventh episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "A man prospecting in the desert finds a sealed experimental container containing two white mice, and brings them home to his wife before calling the authorities.
 But when the authorities arrive, the two mice are gone, with only a green residue in the container."